Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Analysis based on Quantum Equivalence Principle

 \section{Analysis based on Quantum Equivalence Principle}

 \lsec{qEP}

-In this section, we analyze implications of the quantum equivalence principle in the experiments presented in the previous sections.
-In \rSec{FQEP}, we provide a generalization of the quantum equivalence principle to nonstatic stationary spacetimes.
-In \rSec{TQEP}, we show that the generalized quantum equivalence principle can be tested in the interferometric visibility experiment.
-In Section \rSec{IEQPGME}, we examine how the quantum equivalence principle can be used to test the quantumness of spacetime in the context of the GME experiment.
+In this section, we analyze implications of the quantum equivalence principle (QEP) in the experiments presented in the previous sections.
+In \rSec{FQEP}, we extend the QEP of \cite{zych2018quantum} to nonstatic stationary spacetimes.
+In \rSec{TQEP}, we show that the extended QEP can be tested in the interferometric visibility experiment.

+In \rSec{IEQPGME}, we propose an adaptation of the generalized QEP to the test of GIE.
+In \rSec{impQEPGME}, we discuss conclusions that can be drawn from the possible violations of the generalized QEP in the above experiments.